Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Skyliner Sno Park

-Skyliner Sno Park is has several dog-friendly, ungroomed ski trails with rewarding views of icy Tumalo Falls, within a short drive from Bend.
+Skyliner Sno Park is has several dog-friendly, ungroomed ski trails with rewarding views of Tumalo Falls (one of the best waterfalls near Bend), within a short drive from Bend.

 Skyliner Sno Park.
 Tumalo Falls in the winter.